-Candidates for the Ph.D. must meet (a) the special requirements for admission to the doctoral program listed above; and (b) the general requirements set forth under the Graduate Division.
+Candidates for the Ph.D. must meet (a) the special requirements for admission to the doctoral program listed on the Department’s website under Academics/Graduate/Admission Information; and (b) the general requirements set forth under the Graduate Division.
 An excellent command of English, spoken and written, the ability to read at least two foreign languages, and an acquaintance with general history are expected of all candidates.

 All students are required to complete at least one continuing two-or three-quarter seminar, or alternatively, a continuing sequence of at least two graduate courses approved by the GGCC.
 This seminar, or its alternative, must include completion of a substantial research paper based at least in part on primary sources.
 Faculty serving on doctoral committees may require such courses as they deem necessary for preparation for qualifying examinations.
 Courses taken to fulfill M.A. degree requirements may also be used to satisfy Ph.D. requirements.